pysat/pysat/docs/new_instrument.rst

 with different look directions.
 For example, the DMSP satellites carry similar instrument suites across multiple spacecraft.
 These are labeled as f11-f18.

+Note that sat_id will be updated to inst_id in pysat v3.0.

 **tag**

 In general, the tag points to a specific data product.
-This could be a specific processing level (such as L1, L2), or a product file (such as the different profile products for cosmic_gps data).
+This could be a specific processing level (such as L1, L2), or a product file (such as the different profile products for cosmic_gps data, 'ionprf', 'atmprf', ...).

 **Naming Requirements in Instrument Module**